 What is a felling axe?

-When you speak of a felling axe, it’s an axe used mainly for cutting down trees, and not for splitting or chopping logs.
+When you speak of a felling axe, it’s an axe used mainly for cutting down trees, and not for splitting wood with an axe or chopping logs.
 As felling is more a logging process than a camping or survival task, it’s best done using specific axes that cut and not split wood fibers.

 These felling axes have a very sharp, thin blade with a pointed head that makes a very deep cut into the wood grain with each stroke.
 Its heads are usually medium in weight, weighing between 2.5 to 4 pounds with a 28 to 36-inch handle.
 They are also ideal for creating stumps, and limbing trees.

 What is a felling AXE used for?